Pranisha05/Car_racing-game/README.md

 🏎️ 2D Racing Game using Pygame

-This is a simple 2D top-down racing game built with **Python** and **Pygame**, where one or two players can race on different difficulty tracks, avoiding borders and aiming to cross the finish line first.
+This is a simple 2D top-down racing game built with **Python** and **Pygame**, where two players can race on different difficulty tracks, avoiding borders and aiming to cross the finish line first with two laps.

 🎮 Features